How much is your car worth?

 The Terrain’s corrosion warranty is 1 year longer than the Forester’s (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Terrain for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Terrain.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Subaru doesn’t pay scheduled maintenance for the Forester.

 There are almost 3 times as many GMC dealers as there are Subaru dealers, which makes it much easier should you ever need service under the Terrain’s warranty.